catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

     'gross-generation-units': 'megawatthours'},
     .....
 ```
 Now we can treat `eia923_json` like any other Python dictionary.
+We can use `.keys()`
+to see a list of all the keys in the first level of the dictionary - this is a quick and
+helpful way to get a sense for what is contained in different parts of the JSON file, without having to scroll through the entire output.

-To see the value of any particular key (*TODO: stick to name-value or switch to key-value??*), we can call it in square brackets by name:
+To see the value of any particular key, we can call it in square brackets by name:

 ```python
 eia923_json['response']